SHARE YOUR EXPERTISE. SHAPE THE FUTURE.

 • Learn about important ethical topics

-Substantive and legal ethics topics are preferred to ensure sufficient continuing legal education (CLE) credits for conference attendees.
+Substantive and legal ethics topics are highly preferred to ensure sufficient continuing legal education (CLE) credits for conference attendees.
 However, non-substantive topics are welcome.
+Your proposal must include at least one substantive topic.
 You can find definitions and examples of each CLE type here.

 Levels